Psychotherapy in West Hampstead London (NW6)

 We understand this and provide a safe and confidential space, and time.
 We listen to you and work hard to understand you non-judgmentally.
 Together we make sense of the difficulties you experience and we think about how to move forward.

-We generally recommend that you start with a block of three initial sessions where you will meet your psychologist or psychotherapist with and without your parents/carers (depending on your age).
+We generally recommend that you start with a block of three initial sessions where you will meet your psychotherapist with and without your parents/carers (depending on your age).
 These three session will allow you time to tell your story when you are ready.
-You will also decide whether this is the right time, approach and right therapist for you.
+You will also decide whether this is the right time, approach and right therapist for you/your child.

 We know this very well both professionally and personally, and it is really distressing.
 Unlike in adult services, where adults seek help for themselves, when working with children and young people often parents/carers are looking for help for their children which the children may be resistant to.